heshengtao/comfyui_LLM_party/README.md

 </p>

 ## Latest Updates
+1. A new interpreter tool node has been added, which will execute all code in an isolated virtual environment.
+If any third-party libraries are missing, they will be automatically installed before execution.
+Please be cautious about the security of the code being executed, as this tool can control your computer to perform any task!
-1. Introduced a cool nesting feature for everyone.
+2. Introduced a cool nesting feature for everyone.
 You need to `disable` the `main_brain` property of the LLM node, which allows you to use this LLM node as a tool.
 Link this node’s `tool` to another normal LLM, and you’ll find that the other LLM can call it like a tool!
-2. New `start_workflow` and `end_workflow` nodes have been added.
+3. New `start_workflow` and `end_workflow` nodes have been added.
 You can use these two nodes to define the start and end points of your workflow.
 Place your workflow in the `workflow` subfolder under this project folder.
 Then, click on `setup_streamlit_app.bat` in the project folder.
 In the Streamlit interface, click on `settings` and replace it with your workflow.
 **Congratulations, you have built an intelligent application!**
 You can use the test drawing app workflow to test the process.
 Please ensure that all models in the workflow are functioning properly before testing.
-3. Supports GPT-4’s visual features, can read images in ComfyUI, but requires the free image hosting service imgbb to implement this feature.
+4. Supports GPT-4’s visual features, can read images in ComfyUI, but requires the free image hosting service imgbb to implement this feature.
-4. Added persona nodes, you can quickly enable your set system prompts, or use custom persona to quickly adjust prompt word templates.
+5. Added persona nodes, you can quickly enable your set system prompts, or use custom persona to quickly adjust prompt word templates.
-5. Implemented conditional statements in ComfyUI, allowing the large model to output to different interfaces after judgment.
+6. Implemented conditional statements in ComfyUI, allowing the large model to output to different interfaces after judgment.
-6. Added more example workflows, welcome everyone to use directly!
+7. Added more example workflows, welcome everyone to use directly!

 # **COMFYUI LLM PARTY—A Node Library for LLM Workflow Development in ComfyUI**